History of the Comoros (1978–1989)

 The Comoros is an island nation in the Indian Ocean, located off the eastern coast of Africa.
 France first established colonial rule in the Comoros in 1841.
 Agreement was reached with France in 1973 for the Comoros to become independent in 1978.
-On July 6, 1975, but the Comorian parliament passed a unilateral resolution declaring independence.
+On 6 July 1975, but the Comorian parliament passed a unilateral resolution declaring independence.
 The deputies of Mayotte, which remained under French control, abstained.
 Referendums on all four of the islands excluding Mayotte showed strong support for independence.
-Ahmed Abdallah proclaimed the Comoros' independence on September 5, 1975 and became its first president.
+Ahmed Abdallah proclaimed the Comoros' independence on 5 September 1975 and became its first president.

 In 1978, president Ali Soilih, who had a firm anti-French attitude, was killed and Ahmed Abdallah came to power.
-Under the reign of Abdallah, Bob Denard was commander of the Presidential Guard (PG) and de facto ruler of the country, trained, supported and funded by the white regimes in South Africa (SA) and Rhodesia (now Zimbabwe) in return to the permission to set up a secret listening station on the islands.
-South-African agents had to keep an ear on the important African National Congress bases in Lusaka and Dar es Salaam and to watch the war in Mozambique, in which SA played an active role.
+Under the reign of Abdallah, Bob Denard was commander of the Presidential Guard (PG) and de facto ruler of the country, trained, supported and funded by the white regimes in South Africa (SA) and Rhodesia (now Zimbabwe) in return to the permission to set up a secret listening station on the islands to spy on the African National Congress and the Frontline States.
 The Comoros was also used for evading arms sanctions.

 When in 1981 François Mitterrand was elected president Denard lost the support of the French intelligence service, but he managed to strengthen the link between SA and the Comoros.
 Besides the Guard, Denard established his own company SOGECOM, in both the security and building business.
 He seemed to be pretty rich.
 In period 1985-87 the relationship of the PG with the local Comorians became worse.

 At the end of the 1980s the South Africans did not want to continue to support a mercenary regime and France also wanted to get rid of the mercenaries.
 Finally, also President Abdallah wanted the mercenaries to leave.
 Their response was a (third) coup and the death of President Abdallah in which Denard and his men were probably involved.
 The SA and the French government subsequently forced Denard and his mercenaries to leave the islands in 1989.